-In late 2020, donation service area (DSA) and region will be removed as units of allocation in kidney policy.
-On that date, DSA and region will be replaced with a 250 nautical mile (NM) fixed circle around the donor hospital, and proximity points will be added to candidate’s total allocation scores.
+This policy replaces DSA and region with a 250 nautical mile (NM) fixed circle around the donor hospital, and allows for proximity points to be added to the candidate’s total allocation score.
 The new policy also increases priority for living donor and pediatric candidates in allocation.
-An additional policy implemented simultaneously will address kidney and pancreas allocation of organs recovered in Alaska.
+An additional policy addresses kidney and pancreas allocation of organs recovered in Alaska.

 At its December 2019 meeting, the OPTN Board of Directors approved a policy to remove DSA, and region from kidney allocation.
 This proposal developed as a result of the OPTN Board of Directors’ 2018 directive that organ-specific committees remove DSA and region from allocation policies to align with the OPTN Final Rule.
 The Final Rule requires that policies “shall not be based on the candidate’s place of residence or place of listing, except to the extent required” by the other requirements of the Rule.

 At its June 2020 meeting, the OPTN Board of Directors approved an additional policy to address the allocation of donor organs from Alaska with removal of DSA and region, in order to maximize the utilization of organs procured there.

 - These changes remove DSA and region as units of allocation in kidney policy.
 Allocation now have a first unit of a 250 nautical mile (NM) fixed-distance circle with the donor hospital at its center.
 View a map visualization of donor hospitals within 250NM of transplant centers.